You have just trained a learning to rank model and you now want to know how it performs.

 Let’s start taking a look at how A/B testing works.

-Since we are talking about learning to rank, let’s say you have two trained learning to rank models: model A and model B. These models aren’t identical and you want to compare them in order to find the best one.
+Since we are talking about learning to rank, let’s say you have two trained learning to rank models: model A and model B. These models aren’t identical and you want to compare them to find the best one.

-This is a great tool, it gives us many useful information and above all it relies on real user interactions that should reflect the real user’s needs.
+This is a great tool, it gives us useful information and above all it relies on real user interactions that should reflect the real user’s needs.

 Even if A/B testing is great, we have to be very careful in how we implement it.

-What not to do
+What not to do in A/B Testing

 Let’s say we have a website, in which we use our learning to rank model for the query search pages.
 Suppose we have 2 pages: